makesens86/BeaconRider/README.md

 Hyunjoong Lee, Jungjun Kim, Changhee Joo, and Saewoong Bahk, "BeaconRider: Opportunistic Sharing of Beacon Air-Time in Densely Deployed WLANs," in Proc. in *IEEE ICNP 2019*, Chicago, USA, Oct.
 7-10, 2019.

 We provide the source codes (device driver and firmware codes) of BeaconRider.
-It has been tested under following development environments.
+It has been tested under following environments.

 - OS: Ubuntu 14.04
 - AP installation: [*hostapd-2.7*](https://w1.fi/hostapd/)